Siphon880gh/devbrain/Scraping/Scraper Wizards - Crawlbase Crawler/Crawler Sending additional data to push that appends through scrapped results at webhook.md

-Titled:Â
+Titled:
 Sending additional data to push that appends through scrapped results at webhook

-Optionally, you can receive custom headers to your callback if you use theÂ `callback_headers`Â parameter.
+Optionally, you can receive custom headers to your callback if you use the `callback_headers` parameter.
 That is great for passing additional data for identification purposes at your side.

-The format is the following:Â `HEADER-NAME:VALUE|HEADER-NAME2:VALUE2|etc.`Â And it must be encoded properly.
+The format is the following: `HEADER-NAME:VALUE|HEADER-NAME2:VALUE2|etc.` And it must be encoded properly.

-Example for headers and valuesÂ `MY-ID 1234, some-other 4321`
+Example for headers and values `MY-ID 1234, some-other 4321`

 ```
 &callback_headers=MY-ID%3A1234%7Csome-other%3A4321